Alejogb1/job-board/blog-data/highp-shader-code-precision-meaning.md

 }
 ```

-Now try run this on older mobile devices you will see banding if not you might be a little luckier with the GPU that is in use this shader calculates a simple horizontal gradient based on the x-coordinate of the fragment Now with mediump its okay-ish on some devices but on a large scale or larger resolutions it can lead to noticeable banding This is because the available precision is insufficient to accurately represent the small changes in color intensity across the gradient that you intended
+Now try run this on older mobile devices you will see banding if not you might be a little luckier with the GPU that is in use this shader calculates a simple horizontal gradient based on the x-coordinate of the fragment Now with mediump its -ish on some devices but on a large scale or larger resolutions it can lead to noticeable banding This is because the available precision is insufficient to accurately represent the small changes in color intensity across the gradient that you intended

 Example 2: The same example using highp